ibm-cloud-docs/cis/dns.md

 ## Secure DNS
 {:#secure-dns}

-**DNSSec** is a technology to digitally "sign" DNS data so you can be assured it is valid.
+**DNSSec** is a technology to digitally sign DNS data so you can be assured it is valid.
 To eliminate vulnerability from the internet, DNSSec must be deployed at each step in the lookup, from root zone to final domain name (for example, www.icann.org).

 ## Configuring and managing your secure DNS
 {:#configuring-and-managing-your-secure-dns}